destinygg/website/README.md

 # Destiny.gg
-Source code for the website [www.destiny.gg](http://www.destiny.gg/) This is a work in progress!
+Source code for the website [www.destiny.gg](http://www.destiny.gg/) This work is in progress!

 ## License